samdalvai/gravity.js/README.md

 # js-2d-game-physics-engine

-A Javascript 2d game physics engine, rendering in a Canvas on the browser
+A Javascript 2d game physics engine, rendering in a Canvas on the browser.
+Inspired by the C++ game physics engine featured in the related Pikuma course.
+Learn more at [pikuma.com](https://pikuma.com/).

 # How to run